Creating Workflows

 A few critical points to notice:

-2. The templates array defines all the nodes in the workflow's execution graph.
-There are many different types of Templates, but the most common are:
+templatesarray defines all the nodes in the workflow’s execution graph.
+There are many different types of Templates, but the most common are:- A Container Template (for running a single container in a Pod)

 Field Casing in Templates